jinxnvmm/jinxnvmm/README.md

-### nothing to show there bro, just so text saying nothing to show bro
+nothing to show there bro, just some text saying nothing to show bro.